brandonroberts/angular/aio/content/getting-started/index.md

 {@a routing}
 ## Navigating with the Angular router

 Up to this point, the application doesn't have any variable states or navigation.
-There is one URL, and that URL always displays the "Welcome to My Store" page with a fixed list of categories and products.
+There is one URL, and that URL always displays the "My Store" page with a fixed list of categories and products.

 The Angular [router](guide/glossary#router) allows us to show different components and data to the user based on where the user is in the application.